-A domain is defined as an independent folding unit because often it may be cloned, expressed and purified separately from other domains of a multi-domain protein, and it will still form the same type of structure and show the same activity (e.g. small molecule ligand binding, interaction with other proteins, etc.) it normally shows within the original protein.
+A domain is defined as an independent folding unit because often it may be cloned, expressed and purified separately from other domains of a multi-domain protein, and it will still form the same type of structure and could even show activity (e.g. small molecule ligand binding, interactions with other proteins, etc.) similar to that the domain has within the original protein.
 A fold

 .
 These are smaller structural units which may be present within different and not necessarily evolutionary related domains.
 Examples of such motifs include helix-turn-helix motif, β-hairpins, Greek key motif, etc. These motifs are not considered to be independent folding units, rather, they are usually part of the three-dimensional structure.
 In a page on domains, fold and motifs